 The main difference between Wordpress and Jekyll is that the former is dynamic, looking up posts, pages, comments and settings from a central database, while the latter is completely static.
 Jekyll sites need to undergo a build process every time a new post is added, or if just the footer is tweaked – the entire site will need to be rebuilt and uploaded.
 It’s a little bit daunting to have to do this, but thankfully the process can be automated.
 And if you use Github pages to host your site it’s particularly straightforward, as the site is automatically rebuilt once you push a new version to it, which is extremely nifty (not to mention free).

-The main advantage of a static site against dynamic is one of speed; serving static pages is extremely quick compared to constructing pages on the fly via php (though caching obviously helps with this).
+The main advantage of a static site against dynamic is one of speed; serving static pages is extremely quick compared to constructing pages on the fly via php and a database (though caching obviously helps with this).
 It’s much leaner all round, with no admin – just open up a text editor and write your posts in markdown, to be translated during the next site build.
 Access to page layouts is equally straightforward, with greater transparency and control, using a templating system that employs Liquid tags and filters for repetitive site variables instead of php tags.
 All in all it seems closer to the metal than Wordpress, which means greater speed and simplicity (well, simple once it’s working).
 There’s undeniably a steep learning curve, but I found problems encountered were easier to troubleshoot than errant databases *shudder*.

 Still, I do want to get comments up and running again as soon as I can, so I’m currently researching my options.
 Discourse and Muut look great, but I’m also intrigued by some smaller options such as Staticman and Isso, which would allow for greater control over your content than the larger former options.
 I’m probably getting a bit carried away with this, as you do when you’re knee-deep in project tinkering!
 So if you have any feedback, feel free to shoot me an email/tweet for now, until I get some kind of commenting in place again.
 Hopefully something with a Wordpress xml import option, as it’d be a shame to lose the comments that have been left here over the years.
 Failing all that, it’ll be back over to Wordpress.